 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 This walk slices diagonally through North London, following the course of Pymmes Brook from its source in Barnet to where it joins the River Lea at Tottenham Lock.

 The first part is the most rewarding, taking in historic sites and woodland and following the brook through suburban parks.
 At the halfway point at Palmers Green, the brook becomes less accessible and the walk is more urban.

 As this is a long walk, escape at Palmers Green or Arnos Park if you feel you’ve had enough.
 There are good transport links from both of these locations.

 Map of London’s Pymmes Brook Trail

-To get a better idea of the ground covered by this walking trail, take a look at this map annotated with key markers along the route.
+To get a better idea of the ground covered by this walking trail, look at this map annotated with key markers along the route.
 Click the image for more information.

 For the most part, the Pymmes Brook Trail is clearly signposted and you shouldn’t need a map.
 But if you feel more comfortable tackling the trail armed with a map, get your hands on Ordnance Survey (OS) map 173.